 Section 7 – Dues

 The dues shall be used to accomplish the Purpose of the LAA (Article II).
-Examples expenditures are maintenance costs of the LAA website, Hall of Honor plaques, and refreshments at the Hall of Honor induction ceremony.
+Example expenditures are maintenance costs of the LAA website, Hall of Honor plaques, and refreshments at the Hall of Honor induction ceremony.
 Expenditures outside this scope, for example to a charity, may be considered as well.
 All expenditures shall be approved by the Board.

 Any changes in annual dues for the coming year shall be set by the Board before the 4th quarter of the current year.